freedomofpress/signal-protocol/README.md

 # signal-protocol

+Rust extension providing a Python module for the signal protocol

 WARNING: This is an experimental project and should be used at your own risk.
 It is using Signal's [`libsignal-protocol-rust`](https://github.com/signalapp/libsignal-protocol-rust) which is still documented as a work in progress.

 ## Installation